Mack Hollins: Personal life

-Hollins has become well-known among fans and teammates for his eccentric personality and habits, which include walking around barefoot as much as possible, eating without utensils, and avoiding house cats, even inspiring several teammates to try his habits.
+Hollins has become well-known among fans and teammates for his eccentric personality, game day outfits, and habits, which include walking around barefoot as much as possible, eating without utensils, and avoiding house cats, even inspiring several teammates to try his habits.
 He has gained the nickname "Tarzan" as a result.
+Hollins rarely drinks water due to his belief that "water's a scam," and he primarily drinks watermelon juice.
+Hollins' diet mainly consists of raw meat, raw milk and fruit, and he claims to have not eaten any vegetables since 2022.

-He is also a longtime volunteer for Special Olympics and also serves as a Global Ambassador for the organization.
+Hollins is a longtime volunteer for Special Olympics and also serves as a Global Ambassador for the organization.
 Hollins also has an active TikTok account, which he focuses on "life hacks" and home improvement ideas.